davy7125/polyphone/en/manual/soundfont-editor/editing-pages/instrument-editor.md

 7 out of the 8 parameters are involved in this representation:

 Delay
 : Duration during which the envelope remains at 0 just after a key is triggered.
 In the majority of cases we want to hear audio immediately after pressing the keys and then this parameter is left at zero.
-However delay comes in handy for example when we want to create richer pad sounds constructed with several layers.
-Suppose we want to introduce a second sound layer 0.5 seconds after the key is pressed, then we can set it by entering "0.5" in the delay-section.
+However **delay** comes in handy for example when we want to create richer pad sounds constructed with several layers.
+Suppose we want to introduce a second sound layer 0.5 seconds after the key is pressed, then we can set it by entering "0.5" in this -section.
 A delay does not hold the playback of the sound - it mutes the audio.
 If we have set the delay to 0.5 seconds, we will start hearing audio after 0.5 seconds of the sample that has already been played.

 Attack
 : Duration after **delay** during which the envelope grows from 0 to the maximum value.
-For example a bowed string sound like a violin has an attack which is relatively quite long, while a plucked string sound such as a guitar is very short.
-Even when we want to use an attack as short as possible, an advise is to at least enter a value of 0.001 otherwise a "clic" might be heard after pressing a key.
+For example a bowed string sound like a violin has an attack which is quite long, while a plucked string sound such as a guitar is very short.
+Even when we want to use an attack as short as possible, an advise is to at least enter a value of 0.001 otherwise a "click" might be heard after pressing a key.

 Hold
 : Duration after **attack** during which the envelope keeps its maximum value.

 Decay
-: Duration after **hold** during which the envelope progressively goes from the maximum value to the value specified by **sustain** (when the sustain value is set to its maximum or is not set, the volume during the decay will stay at its maximum no matter which decay-value is specified).
+: Duration after **hold** during which the envelope progressively goes from the maximum value to the value specified by **sustain**.
+When the **sustain** value is set to its maximum or is not set, the volume during the **decay** will stay at its maximum no matter which value is specified.

 Sustain
 : Value after **decay** sustained as long as the triggered key is not released.
-Just as "attenuation" the sustain value refers to the amount of decibel-reduction.
+Just as **attenuation** the sustain value refers to the amount of decibel-reduction.
 In the case where we want to reduce the volume by its half after the decay-time, a parameter of 6 in the sustain-section must be set.
 Number "144" can be specified if we want to completely mute the sound.

 Key → Hold
 : Change of the **hold** duration depending on the key (see below).